jhcao23/spring-boot-petclinic-thymeleaf-mongodb/README.md

 on top of their hybrid, I am trying to use mongodb as logging DB; also, I hire QueryDSL for JPA & MongoDB to generate type-safe Queries.
 Neo4j might be used to handle further relationship of owners based on their SNS connections, but not used for current moment.

+I use jdk8 for compatibility with new Spring 4 and new jdk8 Time. so please make sure your JAVA_HOME points to jdk8.